The 22 Digital SAT Tips and Tricks You Must Use

 This is a key tip if you struggle with time pressure on the SAT.
 If you're having trouble with a question, skip it and move on before you waste too much time.
 Lingering on hard questions could cost you easy points if it means you’re not getting to questions later in the section.

-• For the Math and Reading sections, don’t spend more than a minute trying to figure out each question.
+• For the Math section, don’t spend more than 70 seconds trying to figure out each question.

-• For the Writing section, don’t spend more than 30 seconds.
+• For the Reading and Writing section, don’t spend more than 90 seconds.

 If you still can't figure out the answer, take a guess!
-The new SAT has no guessing penalty, so it's always better to guess than to leave a question blank.
+The digital SAT has no guessing penalty, so it's always better to guess than to leave a question blank.

 While it's tempting to take a rest if you have extra time at the end of an SAT section, you should always double-check your answers first.
 When you initially make your way through each section, circle questions that you’re unsure about so you can double-check strategically.